arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ![Matter examples](assets/matter-examples-2.png)

-***The _matter_lightbulb_ example is the only officially Matter-certified profile for the Nano Matter __Community Preview__.
+***The _matter_lightbulb_ example is the only officially Matter-certified profile for the Nano Matter.
 Consequently, while running any of the other available profile examples, it is expected to get an _Uncertified device_ message in the different Matter-compatible apps.
 This does not prevent the user from prototyping a solution with different configurations.***

 First, to start creating *Matter-enabled* solutions, we need to select the Matter protocol in **Tools > Protocol stack > Matter**: